Azurebird/learning-spark-twitter-feed/README.md

-Simple project which listen for twitters in a defined time framed window and publish the messages to a kafka topic
+Simple project which listen for tweets in a defined time framed window and publish the messages to a kafka topic